 The official versions of Finland’s tax treaties are released under the Treaty Series of the Statute Book.
 The most convenient method of finding the electronic versions of the treaties is to use the number of the series (e.g. 84/1997) or to conduct a basic search in the “International treaties” section of the legislative information database maintained by the Department of Justice at the Finlex website.

-Hong Kong: An agreement between Finland and Hong Kong for the prevention of double taxation of income has been signed 24th May 2018 in Hong Kong.
+Hong Kong: An agreement between Finland and Hong Kong for the prevention of double taxation of income has been signed 24th May 2018 in Hong Kong and it becomes applicable 1st January 2019.